ashenbgy/car-parking/README.md

 Pull the MySQL Docker image from Docker Hub:

 	docker pull mysql:8
-	This command pulls the mysql:8 image from Docker Hub.

 Step 3: Create a Docker Network
 	Create a custom Docker network to allow both containers to communicate with each other.